BINF-6310L-8310L-Spring25/Problem_Set_02_Distributions/README.md

 # Binomial Distribution

 If two mice who are carriers for albinism (but not albino themselves) mate, their offspring have a 1/4 probability of being albino.
-Based on this information conduct the following analyses
+Based on this information, conduct the following analyses

 ### Question 2

-What is the probability that exactly 2 offspring in a litter of 10 are albino?
+What is the probability that exactly 3 offspring in a litter of 10 are albino?

 ### Question 3